Sulfur Bohr model

 Sulfur Bohr model | Image: Learnool

-The Bohr model of sulfur contains a nucleus having 16 protons and 16 neutrons in the center, and around this nucleus, there are three electron shells containing 16 electrons.
+The sulfur Bohr model has a nucleus with 16 protons and 16 neutrons.
+Surrounding this nucleus are three electron shells, holding a total of 16 electrons.

 Steps